 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

-- Students in the A.J.D. program for non-U.S. lawyers pay the same tuition and fees as students on the traditional three-year track, except that students from Southwest will be granted a 10% reduction in tuition.
-Tuition for the 2017-2018 academic year is $39,200.00 and required fees are $700.00.
+- Students in the A.J.D. program for non-U.S. lawyers pay the same tuition and fees as students on the traditional three-year track, except that students from Southwest Law School in Chongquig, China will be granted a 10% reduction in tuition.
+Tuition for the 2018-19 academic year is $40,400.00 and required fees are $730.00.

-- The application fee normally charged for applicants to the J.D. program is waived for applicants from Southwest.
+- The application fee normally charged for applicants to the J.D. program is waived for applicants from Southwest Law School in Chongquig, China.

 - Students in the A.J.D. program for non-U.S. lawyers must pay their own expenses for room and board, textbooks and related materials, travel, clothing and personal items, passports and visas, and any other debts incurred during their studies.
 Since Campbell does not have dormitories or residence halls, students in the J.D. program for non-U.S. lawyers must secure their own housing and meals in the Raleigh, NC area.